ASTM E303 Slip Resistance Test Safety Criteria

 Floor Slip Resistance Testing with ASTM E303

-Floor slip resistance test methods in the USA have historically, and continue to mostly be, published using very little or no actual slip and fall research, and they were created to help sell slippery flooring in the United States, or help wealthy building owners win the slip and fall lawsuits brought against them when they install polished, slippery floors that cause injuries.
-With this latest version of ASTM E303-22, the United States now has a reliable and trustworthy slip resistance test method for the use of assessing the actual slipperiness of floors.
+Floor slip resistance test methods in the USA have historically been created to help sell slippery flooring in the United States, or help wealthy building owners defend the slip and fall lawsuits brought against them when they install polished, slippery floors that cause avoidable injuries.
+With this latest version of ASTM E303-22, the United States now has a reliable and trustworthy slip resistance test method for the use of assessing the actual real-world slipperiness of floors.

 Interpretation of Results and Safety Criteria for Pendulum Floor Slip Resistance Testing

 According to the United Kingdom’s Health and Safety Executive (HSE), the Ceramic Tile Institute of America (CTIOA), and the United Kingdom Slip Resistance Group (UKSRG, of which our John C. Sotter is a contributing member), level floors that have a Pendulum Test Value (PTV) or British Pendulum Number (BPN) below 25 are considered “high slip potential”, flooring with a PTV between 25 and 35 are considered “moderate slip potential”, and level floors with a PTV above 36 are considered “low slip potential.”
-For floors with a slope (ramps and floors that need drainage, for instance), a mathematical calculation is used to account for the degree of slope, and then added to these minimum safety criteria numbers.
+Higher PTV values mean better slip resistance.
+For floors with a slope (ramps and floors that need drainage, for instance), a mathematical calculation is used to calculate larger minimum safety criteria numbers based on the degree of slope.
+For instance, a floor with a slope of 2° would need a minimum PTV of 39 to fall into the “low slip potential” category, a floor with a 4° slope would need a PTV of 42.

-The UK’s Health and Safety Laboratory in conjunction with the UKSRG has deemed a minimum value of 36 PTV is required to satisfy the HSE and the courts in a civil or criminal personal accident claim action in the United Kingdom.
+The UK’s Health and Safety Laboratory, in conjunction with the UKSRG, has deemed a minimum value of 36 PTV is required to satisfy the HSE and the courts in a civil or criminal personal accident claim action in the United Kingdom.
 In the USA, we don’t have a DCOF or PTV value that means a flooring is “safe”.
 We just wait until an injury occurs, and then everyone gets a payday!
-The lawyers, doctors, “expert” witnesses, judges, people who will replace the floor or put an anti-slip treatment on it, etc., etc.
+The lawyers, doctors, physical therapists, “expert” witnesses, judges, people who will replace the floor or put an anti-slip treatment on it, etc., etc., etc. With international guidance and the floor slip test ASTM E303, you can avoid the nightmare of defending a slip and fall lawsuit in America.

 Based on the Australian Safety Codes and Guidelines in HB198:2014, different flooring areas will require different levels of slip resistance.
 Here are their recommendations for minimum pendulum DCOF slip resistance test values for various areas (click on chart below to open it up):